realm/realm-java/README.md

  * If you develop Realm Java with Android Studio, we recommend you to exclude some directories from indexing target by executing following steps on Android Studio.
 It really speeds up indexing phase after build.

     - Select `build`, `.externalNativeBuild` and `distribution` folders in project view.
     - Press `Command + Shift + A` to open `Find action` dialog.
-If you are not using defaut keymap nor using OSX, you can find your shortcut key in `Keymap` preference by searching `Find action`.
+If you are not using defaut keymap nor using macOS, you can find your shortcut key in `Keymap` preference by searching `Find action`.
     - Search `Excluded` (not `Exclude`) action and select it.
 Selected folder icons should become orange (in default theme).
     - Restart Android Studio.